-All volunteers will receive a single SC inoculation of DENV-4-LVHC (the inoculation).
-After the inoculation, volunteer will be seen and evaluated in the clinic beginning on Day 4 and then every day until Day 16 in the absence of viremia, upon which volunteers will be seen every other day until Day 28 post virus inoculation.
-If a volunteer develops asymptomatic viremia (during May-October), they will enter the sequestration phase of the study.
+Volunteers will be followed with consideration of both the safety and performance profile following challenge and differences noted between previously vaccinated volunteers compared to unvaccinated controls.
+All volunteers will receive a single SC inoculation of DENV-1-LVHC (the inoculation).
+After the inoculation, volunteers will be seen and evaluated in the clinic beginning on Day 4 and then every day until Day 16 in the absence of viremia, upon which volunteers will be seen every other day until Day 28 post virus inoculation.
+If a volunteer develops asymptomatic viremia, they will enter the sequestration phase of the study.
 If a volunteer meets inpatient criteria listed in Section 9.4.1, they will be admitted to the inpatient facility (GCRC or Pharmaron) and will follow the inpatient phase schedule.
 Data will be collected and compiled during the 28 days after inoculation or through 7 days post inpatient discharge, whichever is later.